23 Free & Cheap Things to Do in NYC Right Now

 3. Visit Governors Island

-Hop aboard a ferry and set sail to the charming Governors Island, just a stone’s throw from Manhattan’s hustle.
-This peaceful oasis offers a refreshing break with its wide-open green spaces and stunning skyline views that won’t break your piggy bank.
+This peaceful oasis offers a refreshing break with its wide-open green spaces and stunning skyline views that won’t break the bank.

-Here, the past meets the present, with historic buildings alongside modern art installations that pepper the landscape.
+The past meets the present, with historic buildings alongside modern art installations that pepper the landscape.
 Stroll or bike around; rentals are a bargain and cover the entire day.

 Times Square New York City